Panama City, Panama

 What is a typical expat home or apartment like in Panama City?

 "Right now, my room is comparable in size to a prison cell, but it's clean, there is WiFi, a TV,a desk, a small fridge, and my own bathroom.
 (Only window is in the bathroom!)
 Oh, and a bed!
 A communal kitchen/lounge is available when wanted.
 Last night was as noisy as all get-out.
 Hope it won't be a regular thing-earplugs, perhaps.
-This area is VERY popular with expats; fortunately I know a few of them, so I have someone to advise and direct me, if I need help," explained one expat living in Panama City, Panama.
+This area is VERY popular with expats; fortunately I know a few of them, so I have someone to advise and direct me, if I need help," remarked one expat living in Panama City, Panama.

 "Depends which part of Panama City you live.
 We chose to buy a new high rise Condo, 100 meters = 1076 sq ft.
 Plenty of space for 2 bedroom and 2.5 bath.
 We always dreamed of living in a high-rise condo in the US when we downsized, and this place does not disappoint!
 24/7 Front Desk Security.
 They deliver my mail to my door.
 High end Gym, Pool, Jacuzzi, Game Room, Paddle Ball, Social area, wine lockers, parking garage, storage locker(I bought it, but it was like $6,500 only).
 Walking distance to shops.
 And fiber optic internet.
 Spanish helps and working on it.
 Although, just try most locals know a little Spanish.
-And many of the Expats are from other Latin American Countries, and many of them speak English fine," mentioned one in Panama City.
+And many of the Expats are from other Latin American Countries, and many of them speak English fine," wrote one member in Panama City.

 What is the average cost of housing in Panama City?